ShamSinha/The-Hindu-News-Article-Classifier/README.md

 **[See Reference](https://radimrehurek.com/gensim/models/doc2vec.html)**

-For Implementation See [TrainClassifier.ipynb](/TrainClassifier.ipynb) for given The Hindu Article Dataset
+For Implementation See [TrainClassifier.ipynb](/TrainClassifier.ipynb) for given Dataset.